Increased volume, fluidity, or frequency of bowel movements.

 Bowel inflammation is another contributing factor to consider.

-It is recommended you seek medical advice from our animal naturopath for further treatment advice.
+It is recommend you seek medical advise from our animal naturopath for further treatment advice.